remoteintech/remote-jobs/company-profiles/dgraph.md

 ## Region

-Anywhere between SF(UTC -08:00) to Berlin(UTC 01:00).
+North and South America.
 We like to have at least a 4-hour overlap when we can coordinate on a project if the need be.

 ## Company Technologies